OFA-Sys/OFA/README.md

 # Citation
-Please cite our paper if you find it helpful :)
+Please cite our papers if you find them helpful :)

 ```
 @article{wang2022ofa,